Barcelona, Catalonia, Spain Port Guide

 - Comfortable walking shoes for exploring the city.

-- A light jacket or sweater for cooler evenings, especially in spring and fall.
+- A light jacket or sweater for cooler evenings.

-- Sunscreen and a hat for protection against the sun during summer.
+- Sunscreen and sunglasses for sun protection.

-- A reusable water bottle to stay hydrated while sightseeing.
+- A reusable water bottle to stay hydrated while on the go.

 Heads Up